• Skip to primary navigation

 Turmeric is a member of the ginger family and comes from the Curcuma longa plant.
 Typically, the root is dried, ground into a powder and used to season food.

 Turmeric has long been popular in cooking.
-But, over the past few years it has become known as a "superfood" with excellent anti-inflammatory benefits.
+But, over the last decade it has become known as a "superfood" with excellent anti-inflammatory benefits.

 Turmeric contains compounds with medicinal properties called curcuminoids.
 Curcumin, the principal curcuminoid of turmeric, is responsible for most of the benefits of this powerful herb.
 It is used in many cultures for health and vitality.